obielwb/gauss-linear-equations/README.md

 <h2>ToDo</h2>

+- [ ] Change matrix type to float
 - [ ] Fix not inserting values on array problem
 - [ ] Make matrix store method
   - [ ] Dynamically allocate into a 2D array
-- [ ] Refactor logic of store values on matrix_values when read file
+- [x] Refactor logic of store values on matrix_values when read file
-- [ ] Make matrix resolution method
 - [ ] Add verifications (Chain of Responsability)
   - [ ] Verify if the values passed are valid
   - [ ] Check if matrix is square